opral/monorepo/.changeset/cuddly-kangaroos-refuse.md

 ---

 - renamed packages `@inlang/cross-sell-X` to `@inlang/recommend-X` be more descriptive
-- refactor recommendation view to Sherlock VS Code extension
+- refactor recommendation view in Sherlock VS Code extension
 - introduce new `shouldRecommend` function to `@inlang/recommend-sherlock` & `@inlang/recommend-ninja`